sitespeedio/onlinetest/README.md

    - Easily find the results of your tests.

-## Quick Setup on your local machine
+## Quick setup on your local machine

 Follow these steps to quickly set up and run the online version of sitespeed.io.
-Make sure you have [Docker](https://www.docker.com), [docker-compose](https://docs.docker.com/compose/) and [NodeJS](https://nodejs.org/) installed on your machine.
+Make sure you have [Docker](https://www.docker.com), [docker-compose](https://docs.docker.com/compose/), [sitespeed.io](https://www.sitespeed.io/documentation/sitespeed.io/installation/) and [NodeJS](https://nodejs.org/) installed on your machine.

 1. **Clone the repository:**